Spring training roundup: Harper hits first two Phillies HRs

-Bryce Harper led a home run barrage with his first two blasts as a member of the Phillies as Philadelphia routed the visiting Toronto Blue Jays 13-6 in a spring training exhibition Thursday at Clearwater, Fla.
+Bryce Harper led a home run barrage with his first two shots as a member of the Phillies as Philadelphia routed the visiting Toronto Blue Jays 13-6 in a spring training exhibition game Thursday at Clearwater, Fla.

 Harper’s first homer was a two-run blast pulled to right in the first inning, and he followed up with a solo shot to right in the sixth.
-Also going yard for Philadelphia were Andrew McCutchen, Andrew Knapp, J.T.
+Also hitting homers for Philadelphia were Andrew McCutchen, Andrew Knapp, J.T.
 Realmuto and Gift Ngoepe.

 Randal Grichuk, Lourdes Gurriel Jr., Rowdy Tellez and Billy McKinney all went deep for the Blue Jays.